We often hear the word poplin when talking about fabric... but do you know what lies behind this term?

 What is poplin?

-The poplin is not a fabric but a weave with a particular thread composition; that is to say, a way of weaving the thread to create a piece of fabric.
+The poplin is not a fabric but a weave with a particular thread composition; that is, a way of weaving the thread to create a piece of fabric.

 Weave

-This weave is made up of interlaced warp and weft threads in a grid pattern.
-Poplin is a plain weave because a weft thread passes under only one warp thread and vice versa.
+This weave consists of interlaced warp and weft threads in a grid pattern.
+Poplin is a toile weave because one weft thread passes under only one warp thread and vice versa.

 Threads

-The warp threads are finer and therefore twice as numerous as the weft threads.
+The warp threads are finer, so there are twice as many as the weft threads.

 A bit of history

-The origin of poplin or rather "papeline" can be traced back to the 15th century in the Avignon region.
-At that time, poplin was created on lands belonging to the pope, hence the name "papeline".
+The origin of poplin, or rather "papeline," dates back to the 15th century in the Avignon region.
+At that time, poplin was made on lands owned by the pope, hence the name "papeline."
 Poplin was made from silk and wool.
 The silk thread was much finer than the wool thread, so there was twice as much silk thread as wool thread.
 This fabric therefore had the warmth of wool and the softness of silk.

-Do you know how the A becomes an O and papeline becomes poplin?
+Do you know how the A becomes an O and papeline turns into poplin?

-Well, when papeline was exported to Anglo-Saxon countries, the Anglican Church could not tolerate the papal origin of this material and... changed just one letter... hence the current name poplin.
+Well, when papeline was exported to Anglo-Saxon countries, the Anglican Church could not accept the papal origin of this material and... changed just one letter... hence the current name poplin.

 This is where it gets a bit tricky... let me explain!
-As we saw above, poplin is a plain weave where the warp threads are finer and twice as numerous.
-It can therefore be made with several materials: silk, wool, cotton, polyester, etc.
+As we saw earlier, poplin is a toile weave where the warp threads are finer and twice as numerous.
+So it can be made with various materials: silk, wool, cotton, polyester, etc.

-However, you can also find poplins with different fibers in warp and weft.
+However, you can also find poplins with different fibers in the warp and weft.

 Generally, the problem with these composite products is their recycling.
-Indeed, the addition - for example - of polyester lowers the production cost of fabrics but makes their recycling impossible.
-It is unfortunately too complex to separate the different types of threads in order to include them in the appropriate recycling process.
+Indeed, the addition—such as polyester—lowers the production cost of fabrics but makes their recycling impossible.
+It is unfortunately too complex to separate the different types of threads to include them in the appropriate recycling process.
 These fabrics will then be destroyed...

-At c'est du Joly, we have therefore chosen to offer you poplins made of a single type of fiber: cotton or viscose.
-Cotton poplin is the most common material and we will now focus on it.
+At c'est du Joly, we have chosen to offer you poplins made from a single type of fiber: cotton or viscose.
+Cotton poplin is the most common material, and we will now focus on it.

 The cotton poplin has many advantages: